The True Believer: Part 2. The Potential Converts

 The "New Poor" are the most likely source of converts for mass movements, for they recall their former wealth with resentment and blame others for their current misfortune.
 Examples include the mass evictions of relatively prosperous tenants during the English Civil War of the 1600s or the middle- and working-classes in Germany who passionately supported Hitler in the 1930s after suffering years of economic hardship.
 In contrast, the "abjectly poor" on the verge of starvation make unlikely true believers as their daily struggle for existence takes pre-eminence over any other concern.

 Racial and religious minorities, particularly those only partly assimilated into mainstream culture, are also found in mass movements.
-Those who live traditionalist lifestyles tend to be content, but the partially assimilated feel alienated from both their forbearers and the mainstream culture ("the orthodox Jew is less frustrated than the emancipated Jew").
+Those who live traditionalist lifestyles tend to be content, but the partially assimilated feel alienated from both their forebears and the mainstream culture ("the orthodox Jew is less frustrated than the emancipated Jew").

 A variety of what Hoffer terms "misfits" are also found in mass movements.
 Examples include "chronically bored", the physically disabled or perpetually ill, the talentless, and criminals or "sinners".
 In all cases, Hoffer argues, these people feel as if their individual lives are meaningless and worthless.

 Hoffer argues that the relatively low number of mass movements in the United States at that time was attributable to a culture that blurred traditionally rigid boundaries between nationalist, racial and religious groups and allowed greater opportunities for individual accomplishment.